top of page

 3. What is ordination?
 And do I need it?

 Ordination is a process of conferring a certain status on an individual, performed by an organization.
 It can look different in different organizations.
 Within this program, it means that you have completed all of the steps we think you need to become a professional animal chaplain, you have completed an individualized mentored capstone with us to step into your unique calling, and that we welcome you into our organization as a professional member.
-If you have more questions about whether or not you would like to pursue our 9-month ordination program versus our 6-month certification program, please schedule a consult with us and we can talk to you more about the difference.
+If you have more questions about what program duration best fits your needs, please schedule a consult with us and we can talk to you more about the difference.

 We'd love to talk with more about these questions or others you may have.
 Just schedule time with us by using the button below: